 NOTE: When measuring by session count, the results will generally be larger than user count.
 This is because user count measures unique users, while session count tracks every session a specific user has.
 A session is defined as the period of time a user has your app in the foreground.

-- Use the date picker to set the timeframe of your analysis.
+- Use the date picker to specify the timezone and set the timeframe for your analysis.
 Your analysis can span a maximum of 30 days.

 Interpret your Pathfinder Users chart